Frequently Asked Questions

 Regular games are played on weeknights (Mon-Thurs).
 Sponsor Day and Cup Day Festivals are on Saturdays (see the event page for this years dates).

-Schedules for the playing nights for the NDSI teams (U11 and up) are determined by the NDSI committee.
+Schedules for the playing nights for the U11 and up are TBA.
 These schedules are generally not made available to the club until sometime in early May.
 Check the Home Page for details.
 Again these playing nights are weeknights with year end festivals on a two weekends in late August.

 Note that U7s, U8, U9 and U10 can be combined in different combinations each year based on player numbers.

 All Scugog home games are played at the Scugog Soccer Fields which is located at 16700 Old Simcoe Road, Port Perry

 I'm thinking about getting involved as a coach - what training do you provide?

-The SSA provides a pre season information session for all new and returning house league & traveling coaches in May.
+A pre season information session for all new and returning house league & traveling coaches is held in May.
 Please check the Events Page and/or the Coaches Page for information (dates, times and locations of clinics and meetings).